cScarlson/SDB/README.md

 NOTE: the .cursor() callback accepts two(2) arguments:
 - the item retreived
 - the cursor.
-This allows you to control the continuance of the cursor durring process. eg:
+This allows you to control the continuance of the cursor durring process.
+EG.
-		...

 		.cursor(function(data, cursor){
 			if(data.id <= 2){
 				console.log('@OpenCursor__:', data);